pollere/collectChunk/README.md

 client web page (defaults to 1 sec).
 The timeSpan can be changed by the consuming web client.

-collectChunk can be used to "chunk" any line-by-line output stream into chunks sent at some time span specified by the client.
+collectChunk can be used to "chunk" any line-by-line piped stream into chunks sent at some time span specified by the client.
+For piping from a file, line2Chunk might be better since collectChunk sends everything it has when the timer goes off.

 ## Usage